Ewrnlleh/Bookie/docs/Contextfrontend.md

-🎨 Frontend Customization PDR: DataVault
+🎨 Frontend Customization PDR: Bookie
 Instructions for Workshop Participant:
 Fill in the following sections to customize this template for your own project.
 Replace the fields in the format [ENTER_HERE: description] with your own project information.

 📋 Project Information
 Selected Sector: Personal Data & Web3
-Platform Name: DataVault
+Platform Name: Bookie
 Main Asset Type: User-controlled Digital Footprints (e.g., browsing history, location data, shopping habits) Target Audience:
 Individual Users: People who want to control and monetize their personal data.